 Freehold land has an unlimited useful life and therefore is not depreciated.
 Long term leasehold land and buildings are depreciated over their lease periods range from 79 years to 82 years.
-Depreciation of other property, plant and equipment is provided for on a straight-line basis to write off the cost of each asset to its residual value over the estimated useful life, at the following annual
+Depreciation of other property, plant and equipment is provided for on a straight-line basis to write off the cost of each asset to its residual value over the estimated useful life, at the following annual rates:

+Buildings 2%

+Office equipment 20%

-Buildings 2% 20% Office equipment Furniture and fittings 10% - 15% Renovation 25% Motor vehicles 20% Plant and machinery 10%
+Furniture and fittings 10% - 15%

+Renovation 25%

+Motor vehicles 20%

+Plant and machinery 10%

+Farm structure and equipment 20%